kurzdigital/Whale/README.md

 ## Config

-To configure the app with our own servers and credentials please take a look into the `Config.swift` file.
+To configure the app with your own servers and credentials please take a look into the `Config.swift` file.

 ```
 static let config = WebRTCConnection.Config(